bblfsh/documentation/using-babelfish/getting-started.md

 ## Using the online web client

-The easiest way to get started with Babelfish is to try the online [web client](http://play.bblf.sh/) where you can write or paste your code and run the parser to see the generated UAST.
+The easiest way to get started with Babelfish is to try the online [playground](http://play.bblf.sh/) where you can write or paste your code and run the parser to see the generated UAST.

 ## Installing bblfshd locally